Lilli Tagger: Juniors

-Professional
+2023–2024: Pro beginnings

-Tagger reached her first ITF Women's Circuit final in November 2023 in Sharm El Sheik.
-She won her first ITF tour doubles title in Viserba, Italy in July 2024 playing alongside Italian Anastasia Bertacchi, they defeated Francesca Pace and Inès Ibbou in the final.
+In November 2023, Tagger reached her first ITF Women's Circuit final in Sharm El Sheikh.
+She won her first ITF World Tour doubles title in Viserba, Italy in July 2024 playing alongside Italian Anastasia Bertacchi, they defeated Francesca Pace and Inès Ibbou in the final.

-In December 2024, she played in her first WTA 125 tournament main-draw in Limoges as a wildcard entrant, where she won her first round match against the world No. 159, Victoria Jiménez Kasintseva, before losing in the second round to sixth seed Nuria Parrizas-Diaz.
+In December 2024, she competed in a WTA 125 main draw for the first time in Limoges as a wildcard entrant.
+She won her first-round match against the world No. 159, Victoria Jiménez Kasintseva, before losing her next match to sixth seed Nuria Parrizas-Diaz.